Learning earthquake sources using symmetric autoencoders: Scale Separation

 Finally, a linear approximation of $k_1=\omega\cos(\psi)/c$, as given by

 with perturbations $\text{d}k_1$ and $\text{d}\psi$, can be used to estimate the corresponding angular resolution

 The angular resolution $\Delta\psi$ for a three-dimensional source region depends on the length of the dominant dimension $L_{\text{max}} = \max\left\{L_1, L_2, L_3\right\}$.
 For large-magnitude earthquakes, assuming large fault lengths, the source information varies at a faster spatial scale.
-For a given fault length, the source information in S waves (high $c$) at the source region exhibits variations at a faster scale than P waves (low $c$) at the source region.
-We analyze frequencies up to $0.1\,$Hz and use Tab.~\ref{tab:resP} to determine expected angular resolutions for various fault lengths for both P and S waves.
-For instance, if the dominant length of the source region is $300\,$km, the expected angular resolution of S-wave source information is roughly $17\degree$.
-Our next objective is to show that the path information varies on a faster scale compared to this source scale as depicted in Fig.~\ref{fig:intro_scale}.
+For a given fault length, the source information in S waves (high $c$) originating in the source region exhibits variations on a faster scale than P waves (low $c$).
+We analyze frequencies up to $0.1\,$Hz and use Tab.~\ref{tab:resP} to determine the expected angular resolutions for various fault lengths for both P and S waves.
+For example, if the dominant length of the source region is $300\,$km, the expected angular resolution of the source information of the S wave is roughly $17\degree$.
+Our next objective is to show that the path information varies on a faster scale compared to this source scale, as depicted in Fig.~\ref{fig:intro_scale}.